sacosta-appdev/photogram-associations/README.md

 [https://association-accessors.firstdraft.com/](https://association-accessors.firstdraft.com/)

 Note that the above tool doesn't yet support Scoped Associations.
-As a stretch goal, [read up on them here](https://remimercier.com/scoped-active-record-associations/) and see if you can figure out how to use them to build `leaders`, `feed`, and `discover`.
+As a stretch goal, [read up on them here](https://remimercier.com/scoped-active-record-associations/) and see if you can figure out how to use them to build `accepted_sent_friend_requests`, `leaders`, `feed`, and `discover`.